kristofzerbe/kiko.io/source/_posts/2023/Show-pages-meta-data-JSON-LD-in-Bottom-Sheet.md

     url: https://indieweb.social/@kiko/110526411227460649
 ---

-A few months ago I introduced new meta data (JSON-LD) for the pages of this blog and also {% post_link 2023/Provide-Blog-Metadata-via-JSON-LD "wrote about my implementation" %}.
+A few months ago I introduced new meta data (JSON-LD) for the pages of this blog and also {% post_link Provide-Blog-Metadata-via-JSON-LD "wrote about my implementation" %}.
 Works also everything quite well ... only the verification of the generated data was a bit cumbersome:

 1. Open DevTools for a page in Chrome.
 2. Search in the HEAD of the source code for the included script ("application/ld+json")